 crap snot out of their kids.
-So when we decorate for Halloween we usually do it on a small scale and try to go for “cute scary” rather than something straight out of a horror movie.
-And I think this loving skeleton couple sure fits that not so spooky Halloween decor theme.
+So when we decorate for Halloween, we usually do it on a small scale and try to go for “cute scary” rather than something straight out of a horror movie.
+And I think this loving skeleton couple sure fits that not-so-spooky Halloween decor theme.

 Aren’t they just adorable?
-Not so sure about the ghost in the mirror though.
+Not so sure about the ghost in the mirror, though.
 He’s a little bit creepy.

-Ahh well they say true love never dies and it sure looks like the skeleton couple will hold on tight no matter what’s looking over their shoulder 😉
+Ahh, well they say true love never dies, and it sure looks like the skeleton couple will hold on tight no matter what’s looking over their shoulder 😉

 Besides two small skeletons and something to stage the scene in, you don’t need any fancy stuff to create this little Halloween tableau.
 We used an old clock for ours.
 I have this thing for large old clocks and love using them to create fairy gardens, but a box frame would work too.
 And don’t worry about messing up the old clock or box frame.
 Once Halloween is over you can ban that ghost in the mirror right back where it belongs with a scraper and a cloth.
 But more about that later.

 You’ll also need some floral foam (oasis), moss, a craft knife, a black and white printout of a skull, glue gun, mirror effect spray paint, black spray paint, and mod podge.

 How to Make The “Not So Scary Halloween Decor”

 Remove the backing and glass from the clock or frame and put it aside for later.
 Take a piece of floral foam and squish it onto the frame.